 We aim to give the children the necessary skills to prepare them for life in modern British society.
 As a truly inclusive primary school, our curriculum reflects both the context of the school and the experiences of the children.
 This enables the children to be aspirational, to fulfil their potential and reach the highest of expectations that we have of them.
 We want all our pupils to truly reach their potential in everything they do,

 Our priority is to enable the children to succeed in the 21st century by providing a rich, relevant and exciting curriculum.
 In doing so the children will develop a lifelong love of learning.
-Reading for information and pleasure, writing for different purposes, being able to applying their maths skills to real life situations, being able to explain, analyse and persuade is at the heart of what we do.
+Reading for information and pleasure, writing for different purposes, being able to apply their maths skills to real-life situations, being able to explain, analyse and persuade is at the heart of what we do.

 Further details of all the Key Stages in a primary school can be accessed by following this link: